-If you are a Nebraska resident who plans on putting a child through college one day, you can start your financial planning now by learning about the tax benefits of the state's 529 college savings program.
-529 Plans offer tax-advantaged ways to save money.
-If enough money is saved through this vehicle, there is less stress at admissions time about applying for financial aid or searching for scholarships.
+Nebraska residents who plan on putting a child through college should start their financial research by learning about the tax benefits of the state's various 529 college savings plans.
+These 529 plans offer tax-advantaged ways to save money for educational expenses, and can reduce the stress that families feel when applying for financial aid, searching for scholarships, and choosing a school.

-- Nebraska Education Savings Trust (NEST) - Direct College Savings Plan: With this option, you have the ability to control your own account.
-There are three paths to investing - age-based, static and individual - to fit your risk tolerance, time frame and savings goals.
+- Nebraska Education Savings Trust (NEST) Direct College Savings Plan: This NEST plan features three paths to investing based upon risk tolerance, time frame, and savings goals.

-- Nebraska Education Savings Trust (NEST) - Advisor College Savings Plan: This plan is offered to individuals who are working with a financial advisor.
-It also includes age-based, static and individual options.
+- Nebraska Education Savings Trust (NEST) Advisor College Savings Plan: This is another NEST plan that offers advantages to families who are working with a financial advisor to plan their college-savings portfolio.

-- TD Ameritrade 529 College Savings Plan: This plan is similar to NEST, but it is distributed through discount broker TD Ameritrade at a slightly higher cost.
+- TD Ameritrade 529 College Savings Plan: This plan is similar to NEST, but it is distributed through TD Ameritrade at a slightly higher cost.

-- State Farm College Savings Plan: This plan uses OFI Private Investments Inc. for administration and investment management services, and is distributed exclusively through State Farm representatives.
+- State Farm College Savings Plan: State Farm's plan uses OFI Private Investments, Inc. for administration and investment management services, and it is distributed exclusively through State Farm representatives.

-Effective January 1, 2014, the maximum state deduction is $10,000 for taxpayers filing as a single head-of-household, or married and filing jointly.
+The maximum state deduction is $10,000 for taxpayers filing as a single head-of-household, or married and filing jointly.
 For those who use married, filing-separate returns, the deduction is $5,000.
-Account owners and parents or guardians who are custodians of an UGMA or UTMA NEST Direct account are eligible for the applicable deduction.
+Account owners and parents or guardians who are custodians of a NEST Direct account are eligible for the applicable deduction.

-Nebraska residents trying to decide whether to use a Nebraska 529 plan versus another state's Section 529 plan need to account for the potential tax savings of contributing to their in-state plan.
+Nebraska residents trying to decide whether to use a Nebraska 529 plan versus that of another state need to account for the potential tax savings of contributing to their in-state plan.
 Nebraska does not currently offer a tax deduction to residents contributing to out-of-state plans.
-Do not include those contributions on your Nebraska tax form.

 Residents can claim the Nebraska 529 plan tax deduction on their Schedule I - Adjustments to Income form, line 17.
-To be eligible, contributions must have been completed by December 31 of the tax year in order to be eligible for deduction.
+Contributions must have been completed by December 31 of a given tax year in order to be eligible for deduction.